-Bertagna, has carved out a unique career in the sport he first played as a freshman goalie at Harvard University in 1969.
-After spending 15 years as the primary ice hockey administrator the Eastern College Athletic Conference (ECAC), Bertagna became Hockey East's fourth commissioner on July 1, 1997.
+Bertagna has carved out a unique career in the sport he first played as a freshman goaltender at Harvard University in 1969.
+After spending 15 years as the primary ice hockey administrator the ECAC, Bertagna became Hockey East's fourth commissioner on July 1, 1997.
 A native of Arlington, Massachusetts, Bertagna began working at the ECAC in 1982, when he was named Tournament Director.
-He was later named Executive Director of Ice Hockey and then became Ice Hockey Commissioner in 1991.
+He was later named Executive Director of Ice Hockey before he was appointed Ice Hockey Commissioner in 1991.

-As a player, Bertagna began at Arlington (MA) High School, and then went on to Harvard University, playing for three Hall of Fame coaches: Ed Burns at Arlington and Ralph "Cooney" Weiland and Bill Cleary at Harvard.
+As a player, Bertagna began at Arlington (Mass.)
+High School, before going on to Harvard University.
+During his development up, he played for and learned from three Hall of Fame coaches: Ed Burns at Arlington, and Ralph "Cooney" Weiland and Bill Cleary at Harvard.
 A two-year starter at Harvard (1971-72 and 1972-73), Bertagna led the Ivy League with a 2.45 GAA in 1972.
 After Harvard, he played professionally for the Milwaukee Admirals and in Cortina, Italy.
-He led his S.G.
+He helped lead his S.G.
 Cortina d'Ampezzo squad to the 1975 Italian Championship.

 He began his professional coaching career in 1985 with the Boston Bruins, remaining with the club as the goaltender coach until 1991 and rejoining the team for the 1994-95 season.
 He also part of the coaching staffs of the U.S. Men's National Team at the 1991 Canada Cup, the U.S. Olympic Men's Ice Hockey Team at the 1994 Winter Olympics, and with the Milwaukee Admirals from 1994-96.